Expressoins Of Interest

 The TTSC Conflict of Interest Policy applies to the services provided by the TTSC.

 As a business we have relationships and receive income from various parties.
-We will use our best endeavours to ensure that the quality of our service is not compromised by any conflict of interest and that our actions are transparent at all times.
+We will use our best endeavours to ensure the quality of our service is not compromised by any conflict of interest and that our actions are transparent at all times.

 We will disclose to our clients any conflicts that may be perceived to impact any general advice that we offer.

-All TTSC employees are employed on the basis that they do not have or enter into any business interests, direct or indirect, which conflict or might reasonably be expected to conflict with the business of the TTSC.
+All TTSC employees are employed on the basis they do not have or enter into any business interests, direct or indirect, which conflict or might reasonably be expected to conflict with the business of the TTSC.